 Although, if you're reading this article, you're likely factoring shedding into your decision process and looking for big dogs that don't shed.
 We've got you covered!

-Large amounts of shed hair can coat everything you own and ruin the aesthetics of your furniture, curtains and clothing.
+Large amounts of dog hair shed can coat everything you own and ruin the aesthetics of your furniture, curtains and clothing.
 If the problem gets bad enough, you’ll surely see tumbleweed-like clumps of hair rolling across your floors.

 In itself, dog hair shedding won’t trigger allergies – it is actually the saliva and dander clinging to the shed hair that cause sniffling noses and watering eyes.

-Because shed hair can be so infuriating, many owners set out to purchase a large dog that doesn't shed.
+Because dog hair shedding can be so infuriating, many owners set out to purchase a large dog that doesn't shed.
 Breeders often call these dogs “hypoallergenic” and explain that they do not shed hair.

 All dogs – in fact, all animals – shed dead skin cells and the vast majority of the hair or feathers they possess (although specialized hairs like whiskers may be retained).
 This is a biological imperative – as skin and hair cells wear out and begin to break down, they are jettisoned to make room for new ones.

-So, while all dogs shed and produce proteins that can trigger allergies, there are a few breeds that are better suited for allergy sufferers and those who want to keep their homes relatively free of dog fur than others are.
+So, while all dogs shed hair and produce proteins that can trigger allergies, there are a few breeds that are better suited for allergy sufferers and those who want to keep their homes relatively free of dog fur than others are.

 This is especially important for those who want to add a large breed to their family, as large dogs produce more hair than smaller dogs because they simply have more hair follicles.

-Fortunately, there are several great big dogs that don’t shed very much.
-Eight of the best examples include:
+Fortunately, there are several great large dogs that don’t shed much.

 Despite their curly and comical coats, poodles are very light shedders, who usually show up on most “hypoallergenic” dog lists.
 In fact, they’ve been crossed with golden retrievers and Labrador retrievers to create dogs with the personality of a retriever with the low-shed coat of the poodle.

 Afghan hounds are elegant and graceful dogs, with long, silky hair and a gentle personality.
 Originally developed to hunt small game, Afghans are very quick on their feet and they have very sharp eyesight to help them locate their quarry at a distance.

 Like most other schnauzers, giant schnauzers shed very little, despite their thick, dense fur.
 Giant schnauzers are intelligent, loving companions, but they can be stubborn and headstrong.
 This makes them a poor choice for most novices; they need a calm, confident owner who can exude leadership in a way the dog will understand.

 However, they are not well-suited for couch-potato families, who spend most of their time on the couch.
 These dogs want to get out and go for walks, play fetch or swim – their favorite activity.

 Although some people may not consider Irish water spaniels “large,” big males often approach 70 pounds in weight, which is certainly not “small.”
 Irish water spaniels are goofy, fun-loving and comical, and they serve as non-stop entertainment for their families.

 The Komondor has an unusual coat, comprised of long “cords” or hair that bear a passing resemblance to dreadlocks.
 Dedicated, brave and intelligent, Komondors were originally developed as watch dogs (their long, white coat helped to make the sheep they were tasked with guarding more comfortable).

 Another breed that could be considered “large” or “medium,” depending on your own criteria regarding size, Airedale terriers are friendly, affectionate and playful dogs, who require large amounts of exercise to remain healthy and happy.

 Belgian Malinois vary a good bit in size, and some individuals will remain in the 40- to 50-pound range, while others may exceed 80 pounds.
 Nevertheless, thanks to their intensity, bravery and assertive demeanor, they certainly give the impression of being a big dog.